WiCi-Lab/MTN/README.md

 inHmix_28_32_128_test_K2_32pilot.mat: the testing dataset in the ES protocol.<br/>
 inHmix_28_32_128_S_32pilot.mat: the training dataset and validation dataset in the TS protocol.<br/>
 inHmix_28_32_128_test_S_32pilot.mat: the testing dataset in the TS protocol.<br/>
-please download the dataset and put it in the desired folder.
+please download the dataset and put it in the desired folder, in which the dataset in the TS protocol is prepared for the STN model.

 ### 2. Training and Testing of LPAN/LPAN-L model